irfancharania/Media-Directory-Cleaner/readme.md

-# Kodi/XBMC Media Directory Cleaner
+# Kodi Media Directory Cleaner

-Tool to help keep Kodi/XBMC media directories clean.
+Tool to help keep Kodi media directories clean on Windows 10+.

 ## Background

-Using [supplemental tools](http://kodi.wiki/view/Library_managers) like [Media Companion](http://kodi.wiki/view/Media_Companion), users can download media meta content (such as artwork and subtitles) and store it locally.
+Using [supplemental tools](https://kodi.wiki/view/Supplemental_tools#Library_managers) like [Media Companion](https://mediacompanion.sourceforge.io/), users can download media meta content (such as artwork and subtitles) and store it locally.
 Kodi/XBMC won't scrape the internet if the information it needs is present locally alongside the media.

 Unfortunately, when media is deleted from within the Kodi/XBMC interface, the local meta files are left behind on the file system.
 Hence, the need for this tool.